 1st or upper 2nd class UK Honours degree in an appropriate subject.

-Suitable for graduates in archaeology, history, ancient history, conservation, science and chemistry, and other related and relevant disciplines.
+Suitable for graduates in archaeology, history, ancient history, fine arts, conservation, science and chemistry, and other related and relevant disciplines.
 Graduates from heritage management and museology will also be considered.

 International students can find equivalent entry requirements via our website.

 Students whose first language is not English will be required to pass an IELTS test (minimum 6.5) or equivalent.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 How to Apply